-Despite an advent of social apps demanding our daily attention, with Tik Tok set to dominate 2020, Instagram is still one of our biggest sources of design inspiration and one we often consult when designing our homes.
-The visual platform not only functions as a personal stylist and travel guide, but in many respects, a stylist for our homes.
+Despite the advent of social apps demanding our daily attention, with Tik Tok set to dominate 2020, Instagram is still one of our biggest sources of design inspiration and one we often consult when designing our homes.
+The visual platform not only functions as a personal stylist and travel guide but in many respects, a stylist for our homes.
 The popular social network, provides major room inspiration with a highly curated feed of covetable spaces from around the world, making us long for validation from our peers when we receive that coveted double tap on our own uploads.
-However, this is 2020 and the competition is stronger than ever, which is why we consulted with designer Ahmad Abouzanat from Project AZ, to give us some ideas for how we can create the most Instagrammable spaces and continue to earn the love from our favorite social network.
+However, this is 2020 and the competition is stronger than ever, which is why we consulted with designer Ahmad Abouzanat from Project AZ, to give us some ideas for how we can create the most Instagrammable space and continue to earn the love from our favorite social network.
 Read on to find out Ahmad’s amazing tips!

 What is the best way to tell a story about your space?

 Staged and styled spaces work best.
 This allows the viewer’s imagination to draw their own scenarios in the context they’re looking at.
-Short videos are great to show the spatial flow and the experience of discovering a space, something that often doesn’t translate in still shots.
-I tend to caption my spaces with a short and informative sentence.
+Short videos are great to show the spatial flow and the experience of discovering space, something that often doesn’t translate in still shots.
+I tend to caption my spaces with short and informative sentences.
 Technical details don’t necessarily have a large audience but inform potential clients of an additional skillset.

 When it comes to styling, how should you choose decor pieces that really stand out and grab your attention?
 What are some of your favorites?